MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 The rules for interpreting parameter **host** are complicated and are described in the next sections.

-The default value for parameter **port** is listed 'not present'.
-Implementations MAY use an otherwise illegal value to represent this, such as 0 or -1, but they SHOULD never allow the user to set it to this value.

 Some default values have been left unspecified because they vary between the existing implementations.
 The most problematic of these are **user** and